 B. Ridiculously daunting: how can you possibly put a name to another human being who doesn’t even exist yet?

 You guessed it: I was B.

 But the thought of looking through the infamous “1,000 Baby Names” book made me even more nauseous than my first trimester.

 So what did I do?
 I picked up a National Geographic.
 I like natural, outdoors, Earth, but… could I really name my child after that?

 I knew I wanted something not too crazy, and simple to say and spell.
 I see the beauty in “Myristica”, but just wasn’t right for my family.

-Below are some of my faves.
+Below are some of my fave nature baby names.
 Note the popularity is based on U.S. stats only and sourced from the Social Security Administration.

 ORIGIN: English, meaning “fossilized tree Resin or color orange/red.”